Barclays takes $77 million hit from British and U.S. fines

-LONDON/NEW YORK Barclays was hit with a combined $77 million in fines from British and U.S. regulators on Tuesday as the lender continues to be dogged by problems from its past.
+LONDON/NEW YORK British bank Barclays (BARC.L) was hit with a combined $77 million (47 million pounds) in fines from British and U.S. regulators on Tuesday as the lender continues to be dogged by problems from its past.

-Barclays was fined 38 million pounds ($62 million) by Britain's Financial Conduct Authority (FCA) for exposing customers to unnecessary risks by failing to ensure that client assets were properly safeguarded and adequate records kept.

 Hours later it was hit with a $15 million fine from the U.S. Securities and Exchange Commission (SEC) for lax internal compliance processes after its takeover of the U.S. operations of Lehman Brothers in September 2008.